sul-dlss/blazegraph-vagrant/README.md

 Use the GNU Screen utility to start blazegraph in a persistent shell that can be detached and left to run while exiting from the VM.
 (There may be other ways to run blazegraph as a daemon on VM startup - if you discover it, please note the solution in a new github issue.
 It's likely something to do with installing Apache Tomcat or JBoss container servers and using a blazegraph WAR build.)

+## Loading RDF data

+Place RDF data into the `./rdf` directory.
+It can be accessed from the VM on the `/vagrant/rdf` directory.
+See the blazegrph documentation on loading data at https://wiki.blazegraph.com/wiki/index.php/Bulk_Data_Load

 ## Environment

 * Ubuntu 16.04 64-bit machine